Classic Lemon Bars

 - In a food processor, pulse flour, powdered sugar, and diced butter until crumbly.*

-- Press dough crust into prepared baking pan.
+- Press the dough crust into the prepared baking pan.
 Bake for 20 minutes.

 MAKE LEMON FILLING: